San Francisco Bay Guardian - July 5, 2000

 About 20 percent interest is held by Chinese Maritime Transport, a group that's supposed to help market San Francisco's cruise industry.
 Port documents identify CMT as a subsidiary of CMT-Associated Group, an international maritime shipping company worth more than $200 million, founded by financier John Peng, the brother-in-law of a high ranking Hong Kong official.

 "CMT itself is one of the few companies permitted to engage in direct cross-straight shipping between Taiwan and mainland China," SFCT's proposal states.
-In the summer of 1999 the group also tapped the Alfred Williams Consultancy (see "With Friends Like These...," page 23) to handle "public relations and community outreach."
+In the summer of 1999 the group also tapped the Alfred Williams Consultancy (see "With Friends Like These...," at bottom) to handle "public relations and community outreach."

 Using political connections, P.R. savvy, and on-the-ground organizing, the group pushed hard to sew up port staff and neighborhood support.